 Responsibility for the current environment management systems is distributed throughout the Company.
-At the management level, the Managing Director, Operations Director and the Maintenance Manager ensure the system is operating effectively.
+At the management level, the Managing Director, Operations Director and the Environmental Manager ensure the system is operating effectively.

 On the shop floor, the Production Engineering Manager and the Production Programme Manager supervise activities to ensure all waste streams are kept segregated and that all chemicals are stored using the companies and manufacturer's recommendations.
-In addition, the Operation Director inspects and checks current systems to ensure we are maintaining or improving current practices.
-He also discusses suggested improvements in departmental management sessions.
+In addition, the Operation Director or the Environmental Manager inspect and check current systems to ensure we are maintaining or improving current practices.
+They also discusses suggested improvements in departmental management sessions.

 The Company currently deals with external communication on environmental issues by following its environmental communication policy.
-The policy details the sources of external communication such as post, email, fax, telephone, in person and via the various forms of media and states that all external communication should be channelled via d the Operations Director.
-In order to provide communication of the Company's environmental performance, an environmental and biodiversity review will be generated annually which details the waste generated and recycled during the previous 12 months together with energy consumption and equivalent carbon dioxide emissions.
+The policy details the sources of external communication such as post, email, fax, telephone, in person and via the various forms of media and states that all external communication should be channelled via the Environmental Manager.
+To provide communication of the Company's environmental performance, an environmental and biodiversity review will be generated annually which details the waste generated and recycled during the previous 12 months together with energy consumption and equivalent carbon dioxide emissions.